jjlocke2004/active-directory-lab/06-helpdesk-tickets/README.md

 I will set a time constraint for each ticket, and will try to work through multiple tickets within that constraint.
 Timestamps on commits also serve as a natural record of how long each ticket actually took.

+The current 5 tickets we will assume came in all at the same time and I will triage by severity + urgency.

 Each ticket below is worked two ways:

 - **Scripted** — using the relevant script from Phase 5